 Can Congress simplify remote sales tax compliance?

 One bill was introduced back in September of 2018: the Protecting Businesses from Burdensome Compliance Cost Act.
-Rep. Bob Gibbs re-introduced his bill this month.
+Rep. Bob Gibbs re-introduced his bill

 The main provisions of the bill include